-3rd Grade Activity : Agricultural Careers & Products in Georgia
+3rd Grade Activity: Agricultural Careers & Products in Georgia

-Materials Content/Procedure Georgia Agriculture Video ( Link ) Georgia Agricultural Products Map ( Link ) "Georgia Ag Facts" ( Link ) This activity is intended to introduce students to Georgia and local agricultural products and careers with a focus on STEM careers.
+Materials Content/Procedure Georgia Agriculture Video (Link) Georgia Agricultural Products Map (Link) "Georgia Ag Facts" (Link) This activity is intended to introduce students to Georgia and local agricultural products and careers with a focus on STEM careers.
 Introduce the lesson: Explain to your students that they will be learning about Georgia agriculture.
 They will become "experts" on a Georgia agricultural product.
 Ask students to choose a favorite meal and make a list of four or more main ingredients.
 For example, a burrito might include cheese, tomatoes, beans, and rice a pizza might have most anything.
 Discuss where this food is produced.
 Show students or provide handouts of "Georgia Agricultural Products Map".
 (Link) Introduce the lesson and brainstorm several things that can be learned from the map.
-Have students locate the county where they live and review the ag facts for their county. • Visit the USDA Agricultural Census website at: www.gfb.ag/agcountyinfo (link) • Discuss and identify the main topographical areas of Georgia-the Appalachian Plateau, Valley and Ridge, I Ridge Mountains, Piedmont, and Coastal Plains.
-Discuss what your students know about the climate, water, and of different regions and how this information can indicate an area's agricultural capacity. • Discuss that each agricultural product grown in Georgia has unique needs and grows best in certain regions of Georgia.
-Use "Georgia Agricultural Products Map" ( Link ) and "Georgia AgFacts" ( Link ) to guide discussion.
-As your students to look at the "Georgia Agricultural ProductsMap" ( Link ) to determine if any of the ingredients are the top 20 agricultural products grown in Georgia.
-Play the following video: Georgia Agriculture Video (Link) Please take pictures!
-We would be excited to see food webs in action!
-Email pictures, videos, or written reports to info@georgiaagexperience.org .
+Have students locate the county where they live and review the ag facts for their county.
+Visit the USDA Agricultural Census website at: www.gfb.ag/agcountyinfo (link) Discuss and identify the main topographical areas of Georgia-the Appalachian Plateau, Valley and Ridge Ridge Mountains, Piedmont, and Coastal Plains.
+Discuss what your students know about the climate, water, and of different regions and how this information can indicate an area's agricultural capacity.
+Discuss that each agricultural product grown in Georgia has unique needs and grows best in certain region.
+Georgia.
+Use "Georgia Agricultural Products Map" (Link) and "Georgia AgFacts" (Link) to guide discussion.
+A your students to look at the "Georgia Agricultural Products Map" (Link) to determine if any of the ingredients at the top 20 agricultural products grown in Georgia. videos, or written reports to info@georgiaagexperience.org.
 We will not share any student's work without permission.